osenco/mpesa/README.md

 mpesa_stk_push($phone, $amount, $reference);
 ```

-To process c2b transactions, call the function as follows, passing the user's phone number, the amount due, and an optional reference respectively
+To simulate a c2b transaction, call the function as follows, passing the user's phone number, the amount due, and an optional reference respectively

 ```php
 mpesa_c2b_request($phone, $amount, $reference);